polmoneys/draaaaaag/Readme.md

 ## TLDR

 Exploring drag and drop with `react` for no particular reason.
+You can reorder cards in a grid, items in a list, `drag` around and interact with `drop`s...

 ### Inspiration 💐